nkrishnaswami/mids-w205-hw3/README.md

 Some notes on implementation:
 * it is necessary to retrieve the user IDs from mongodb prior to the loop on `user_timeline` calls.
 Otherwise the mongodb cursor in the outer loop will become invalue due to twitter rate limit waits.
 * `tweepy.API` has parameters to indicate which API status codes should be retried, but due to implementation details, 104 (connection reset by peer) errors get thrown.
 These can be caught, and the `TweepError.response` object will be present, with member `status` set to 104.
 We can simply retry these, as the library will create a new connection.
-* Users with private timelines will fail with an \"authorization failed\" error, with no `response`.
+* Users with private timelines will fail with an "authorization failed" error, with no `response`.
 We found their posts in the DB by hashtag, but are not permitted to enumerate their tweets.
 For these and all other exceptions, we can simply try going on to the next user.
 This is a bit fragile, and will misbehave if, eg, there are `pymongo` exceptions.
 Next, we analyze each user's tweets for lexical diversity.
-I split on `\\W+` (one or more non-\"word\" character) to tokenize.
+I split on `\W+` (one or more non-"word" character) to tokenize.
 This is not always appropriate since we often wish to distinguish hashtags and mentions from other text.
 However, since we are interested in words, this seems reasonable here.
 Show the collection row counts as quick sanity check, and finally plot the lexical diversity.

 <a name='toc_2.2.3'></a>